This MSAccess tutorial explains how to use the Access Format function (as it applies to numeric values) with syntax and examples.

-The Microsoft Access Format function takes an expression and returns it as a formatted string.
+The Microsoft Access Format function takes a numeric expression and returns it as a formatted string.

 Format ( expression, [ format ] )